Want more skin care? Join our Facebook Group, the Beauty of It All.

 Schott’s routine is ever-changing but she is loyal to one thing.
 She says, “I am only loyal to the Dennis Gross peel pads.
 Once something runs out, it gets replaced with a different product because I want to try as many as I can, but I also want to give each product I try a chance to work before writing it off.”
 Just this week, the writer’s morning skin-care routine was in a “no water zone” after getting her eyebrows microbladed.
 “You can’t get your face wet.
 And you can’t sweat.”
 The result?
 Peel pads — and lots of them.
 Here’s her morning beauty routine.

-“This eye cream is so good I used up the entire bottle.
-It’s made with caffeine and Brazilian ginseng root extract which allegedly improve dark circles, plus it plumps up little creases and it doesn’t pill under concealer.”
+“This eye cream is so good, I used up the entire bottle.
+It’s made with caffeine and Brazilian ginseng root extract, which allegedly improves dark circles.
+Plus, it plumps up little creases, and it doesn’t pill under concealer.”